 How much does website maintenance cost?

 There are different cost expectations based on what your website is used for, the size of your audience, and how much content is hosted.
 We’ve discussed the different pricing brackets below.

 A small blog typically does not have a lot of traffic and has very few needs.
 This can be hosted using a platform like WordPress with low monthly costs stemming from domain name renewal and hosting service.

 2. Medium-large sized active blog with a wide audience

 If you have a blog that is bringing in an income with an active audience, you will likely want to be self-hosted with some customization.
-This will require more frequent maintenance, updates, marketing and backups and a slightly larger monetary investment.
+This will require more frequent maintenance, updates, marketing and backups, and a slightly larger monetary investment.

-3. Company website for the purpose of marketing only
+3. Company website to market only

 Similar to the medium-large size blog, this will need to be self-hosted with a simple design template and limited content.
 It will be low maintenance for upkeep with regular updates, marketing, and backups.

 This will be a larger financial investment as you’ll need to be vigilant about website maintenance.
 You’re handling a lot of content, code customization, and customer data.
 If you do not have an IT team on staff, we would recommend finding a web maintenance package to stay on top of your website needs.